-Call us at 703-291-4746 to schedule an appointment or to learn more about our pet diagnostic services.
+Call us at 703-291-4746 to learn more about our pet diagnostic services.
 If your situation is an emergency, consult one of our recommended emergency facilities instead.

 At our clinic in Arlington, VA, we can perform various blood screens, pre-anesthetic bloodwork and other tests for quick results.
 Specifically, our on-site laboratory can test the following: